Remioromen: History

 Remioromen was formed in December 2000 with their current three person line up.
 They say that the name of the band has no real significance as a whole and was instead the result of wordplay.
 Playing rock-paper-scissors they allowed winners to decide one or more syllables first and losers to decide more syllables later.
 Fujimaki won and chose the first syllable from the Japanese phoneticization of the British band he liked "Radiohead", "re."
 Osamu Jingūji came second and chose his girlfriend's and his own given names' first syllables, "mio."
 Maeda came third, and since he liked trams, chose the first three syllables from the Japanese for tram "romendensha" (lit. road face train)".
 On November 25 of 2003 they did their first one-man live at Shibuya-AX.
 Since their inception the band has been steadily climbing to the top of the Oricon charts.
 For the release of Sangatsu Kokonoka (3月9日) (March 9) they returned to their home town in the Yamanashi Prefecture to perform live in their old school's gymnasium.
 In 2005 Sangatsu Kokonoka was used in a choral arrangement for the drama Ichi Rittoru no Namida (1 Litre Of Tears) and "Konayuki" was used as the insert song.
 For the release of the single Sangatsu Kokonoka was included in an arrangement with a string quartet.
 This gained the band a great deal of popularity and "Konayuki" became one of the best selling singles of 2005.
 Their third album Horizon has had high sales, making it # 1 on the Oricon Album charts for three weeks.

 The first track in their album Kaze no Chroma, entitled "Tsubasa", was the ending theme in the movie Major: Yuujou no Winning Shot which was based on the hit baseball manga made by Takuya Mitsuda.

 Though Remioromen has never had a single rank at number 1, their recent releases have stayed on the charts for long periods of time and their overall sales have been quite high.
 Remioromen generally sticks to laid back pop/rock with catchy hooks.

 The theme song for the Japanese version of the film Dear Wendy is their song "Gogo no Teikiatsu".

 In MTV Video Music Awards Japan 2006 (MTV VMAJ 2006) Remioromen Music Video "Konayuki" won The Best Pop Video Award.

 On 1 February 2012, an official announcement was made on their website, stating the suspension of the group.
 No explanations were given for the suspending of the band's activity.

 Ryota Fujimaki, the lead vocalist and guitarist, debuted on 17 October 2012, with a solo album titled Ookami Seinen (オオカミ青年).

+On December 6, 2025, Remioromen reunited and are having a reunion tour.